Doctor insights on:

 The gallbladder is a sac-like structure located under the right lobe of the liver.
 It is attached to the common bile duct via the cystic duct.
 The gallbladder can store bile when the bile is not needed, and can squeeze bile into the bile duct and intestine for digestion when a person eats larger ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Back pain after gallbladder surgery

-- Leg pain after gallbladder surgery
+- Lower abdominal pain after gallbladder surgery

-- Chest pain after gallbladder surgery
+- Back pain after gallbladder removal surgery

 - Chest and back pain after gallbladder surgery